 - Effect of Aricept on Alzheimer’s, Lewy Body Dementia, and Vascular Dementia

-- Side Effects of Aricept and Donepezil
+- Side Effects of Aricept

-- Dosage and Tablet forms of Aricept and Donepezil
+- Dosage and Tablet Forms of Aricept

-- Drug Interactions with Aricept and Donepezil
+- Drug Interactions with Aricept

-- Alternatives Treatments to Donepezil and Aricept
+- Alternatives Treatments

-- Donepezil and Memantine are Prescribed Together
+- Donepezil and Memantine Prescribed Together

-- Stopping Treatment with Aricept or Donepezil
+- Stopping Treatment with Aricept

 - Final Thoughts

-Donepezil, the generic form of the brand name drug Aricept, is currently the only FDA-approved drug to treat Alzheimer’s Disease in all its stages.
-Aricept may at times be prescribed in combination with Memantine (Namzaric) to treat moderate to severe Alzheimer’s Disease.
+Donepezil, the generic form of the brand name drug Aricept, is currently the only FDA-approved drug to treat Alzheimer’s disease in all its stages.
+Aricept may at times be prescribed in combination with Memantine (Namzaric) to treat moderate to severe Alzheimer’s disease.

-While Aricept is used specifically to treat Alzheimer’s Disease, it can be used “off-label” to treat mental deficiencies due to other types of dementias such as Lewy Body Dementia.
+While Aricept is used specifically to treat Alzheimer’s disease, it can also be used “off-label” to treat mental deficiencies due to other types of dementias such as Lewy Body Dementia.
 It can be taken in tablet form, capsule, or as a disintegrating tablet.
 Donepezil does not cure Alzheimer’s disease, but it does work to alleviate and slow the progression of cognitive symptoms such as memory loss.

 According to a study published in the New England Journal of Medicine, donepezil demonstrated significant cognitive benefits for Alzheimer’s patients over a span of 12 months.
-Aricept is part of the drug classification known as cholinesterase inhibitors which work to prevent the breakdown of certain chemicals in the brain that are crucial to brain cell communication.
+Aricept is part of the drug classification known as cholinesterase inhibitors, which work to prevent the breakdown of certain chemicals in the brain that are crucial to brain cell communication.

-It has been found that patients with Alzheimer’s Disease and certain other dementias have lower levels of acetylcholine.
+It has been found that individuals with Alzheimer’s Disease and certain other dementias have lower levels of acetylcholine.
 This contributes to their cognitive symptoms, including problems with memory, learning, and confusion.
 Donepezil stops acetylcholinesterase from breaking down these chemical messengers, and subsequently keeps acetylcholine levels high within the brain, thus improving communication between brain cells, and alleviating memory loss and other symptoms.

-Aricept has undergone multiple drug studies in different countries, including Sweden and Japan, that demonstrated its efficacy in treating Alzheimer’s Disease.
+Aricept has undergone multiple drug studies in different countries, including Sweden and Japan, that demonstrated its efficacy in treating Alzheimer’s disease.
 There continue to be studies on donepezil, including its use to treat other types of dementia and research on different delivery systems of the drug.

 For example, researchers in Japan have studied donepezil in the form of a transdermal patch, but were declined FDA approval in 2011.
 Today, there are clinical trials being conducted on the efficacy of donepezil in treating Lewy Body Dementia.
 Additional research is also being conducted on the effectiveness of donepezil in treating the cognitive symptoms of Vascular Dementia.
 While many of these studies are ongoing or have produced mixed results, the continued effort to find other uses for Aricept may eventually deem it as an effective treatment for various other types of dementia.
 Certain dementias, like Frontotemporal Dementia, do not result in depleted acetylcholine levels.
-Donepezil’s mechanism of action in raising acetylcholine levels thus makes it inappropriate for alleviating cognitive symptoms in such cases of dementia.
+Donepezil’s mechanism of action in raising acetylcholine levels thus makes it inappropriate for alleviating cognitive symptoms in these types of dementia.
 Research into the causes and molecular etiology of different Types of Dementia is necessary to determine appropriate Dementia Treatment.

 Physicians often choose Aricept because of the extended duration of a single dose, which allows it to be administered only once daily.
 There have yet to be concrete studies declaring which Alzheimer’s drug is the most effective with the least amount of side effects.
 Generally, all the cholinesterase inhibitors used to treat Alzheimer’s and dementia have similar side effects.